-Principle 8: Businesses should support inclusive growth and equitable development
+Principle 8 : Businesses should support inclusive growth and equitable development

 The Company has adopted the Group's Corporate Social Responsibility ("CSR") policy and adapted it to the Indian context.
-For the Group, CSR is at the heart of its strategy of sustainable development.
+For the Group, CSR is at the heart of its strategy of sustainable development and this strategy is guided by the Saint-Gobain purpose of "MAKING THE WORLD A BETTER HOME".
 CSR impacts every aspect of how it conducts its business and is far more than philanthropy.

-The Company, along with the other subsidiaries of the Saint-Gobain Group in India, has set up Saint-Gobain India Foundation ("SGIF").
+The Company, along with the other subsidiaries of the Saint-Gobain group in India, has set up Saint-Gobain India Foundation ("SGIF").
 Through SGIF, the Company has taken on the task of improving living conditions of the disadvantaged sections of the population by supporting projects related to education of the underprivileged, particularly of the girl child and environment sustainability and healthcare initiatives.
 It is also active in providing skill development opportunities.
-Each year, the Company contributes a certain percentage of its profit to the corpus of SGIF.
+Each year, the Company contributes a certain percentage of its profit towards the activities undertaken by SGIF.
 The Company is represented on the Board of SGIF and its management is involved in the working of SGIF.
 SGIF funds projects undertaken by various Non-Government Organisations (NGO).